 All of the research projects have been approved by a review committee of the college, the Institutional Review Board (IRB).
 Every procedure must guarantee your safety and confidentiality.
 Your responses will not be permanently associated with any identifying information, and in no case will personal or identifying information be disclosed.
 Any concerns should be brought to the attention of the Research Ethics Committee of the College.
-If you have a strong aversion to participating in this program, you should immediately contact Kathryn Timmons (email@example.com) Papazian 221, x8431) who will forward your concerns to the Department Chair, Professor Barry Schwartz (firstname.lastname@example.org).
-Professor Schwartz will provide an alternative writing assignment.
-If you are presently under age 18, please contact Kathryn Timmons for special information concerning your requirement.
+If you have a strong aversion to participating in this program, you should contact the Department Chair, Professor Andrew Ward (firstname.lastname@example.org).
+Professor Ward will provide an alternative writing assignment.
+If you are presently under age 18, you should also contact the Department Chair, Professor Andrew Ward (email@example.com) for special information concerning your requirement.

 About Sona Systems

 To create your account: NOTE: If you are a Bryn Mawr or Haverford student, please contact Frank Durgin.